PaNOSC-ViNYL/ase/doc/ase/atom.rst

-The first argument to the constructor of an :class:`Atom` object is the chemical symbol, and the second argument is the position in Å units (see :mod:`units`).
+The first argument to the constructor of an :class:`Atom` object is the chemical symbol, and the second argument is the position in Å units (see :mod:`ase.units`).
 The position can be any numerical sequence of length three.
 The properties of an atom can also be set using keywords like it is done in the *a2* and *a3* examples above.